At a Glance: The Best AR-10 Barrels

 - No flash hider or muzzle brake installed

-Runner Up: Brownells AR-308 Carbine Barrel Assembly
+Brownells AR-308 Carbine Barrel Assembly

 Brownells offers a lightweight AR carbine barrel with a new twist on an old design.
-Brownells based the AR-308 carbine barrel assembly on an old design by Artillerie Inrichtingen, a Dutch company once licensed by Armalite to produce the rifles.
+They based the AR-308 carbine barrel assembly on an old design by Artillerie Inrichtingen, a Dutch company once licensed by Armalite to produce the rifles.
 The AR-10 barrel based on the Artillerie Inrichtingen design features a ‘Sudanese-style’ front sight and gas block, which comes pre-installed on the barrel.
 This is significant, as it reduces the hassle of pressing on the block yourself.

-The Brownells AR-308 carbine barrel assembly features a ⅝ threaded muzzle, which makes it easy to install any standard AR-10 flash hider, suppressor, muzzle brake, or any other threaded accessory.
+The Brownells AR-308 carbine barrel assembly features a ⅝ threaded muzzle, which makes it easy to install any standard AR-10 flash hider, suppressor, .308 muzzle brake, or any other threaded accessory.
 The barrel also features a standard sling swivel, which is great for GI-style AR-10 rifle builds.
 And speaking of GI rifle builds, the Brownells barrel is available in standard 16-inch, 18-inch, and 20-inch configurations.

 Like most Brownells products, the AR-308 carbine barrel assembly comes from a reputable factory that uses high-quality materials.
 The barrel is produced for Brownells by Faxon Firearms using hardened 4150 carbon steel.
 The barrel is parkerized and features a standard anti-corrosion Nitride finish, which Brownells claims match its Retro Rifles series of receivers.